 Explore and choose a major to declare on your application

-Apply online by the deadline
+STEP 2: Apply online at Cal State Apply by the deadline

 If your application information is complete, we may have sufficient information to determine your eligibility for admission.
 If after reviewing your application, it is determined we need additional information, including transcripts, we will notify you by email with instructions and a specific deadline.
 Please do not send your high school transcript prior to your high school graduation, unless we request it.